Shaheen Shah Afridi: International career

 In March 2018, he was named in Pakistan's Twenty20 International (T20I) squad for their series against the West Indies.
 He made his T20I debut for Pakistan against the West Indies on 3 April 2018.
 In September 2018, he was named in Pakistan's One Day International (ODI) squad for the 2018 Asia Cup.
 He made his ODI debut for Pakistan against Afghanistan on 21 September 2018.

+His rapid rise to international cricket was noted, as despite having played only three first-class matches, he was already being discussed as a strong candidate for Test selection.
+His early career trajectory was also compared to that of Wasim Akram, observing that while both debuted with limited domestic experience, Afridi was being introduced to the highest level far more gradually and systematically, with his pace, height, left-arm angle, and control as defining attributes.
 In November 2018, he was named in Pakistan's Test squad for their series against New Zealand.
 He made his Test debut for Pakistan against New Zealand on 3 December 2018.

 In April 2019, he was named in Pakistan's squad for the 2019 Cricket World Cup.
 On 5 July 2019, in the match against Bangladesh, Shaheen became the youngest bowler to take a five-wicket haul in a World Cup match, finishing with figures of 6/35.
 These were also the best bowling figures by a bowler for Pakistan in a World Cup match.
 Following the World Cup, the International Cricket Council (ICC) named Afridi as the rising star of the squad.

 In December 2019, during the second Test match against Sri Lanka, Afridi took his first five-wicket haul in Test cricket.
 In June 2020, he was named in a 29-man squad for Pakistan's tour to England during the COVID-19 pandemic.
 In July, he was shortlisted in Pakistan's 20-man squad for the Test matches against England.
 In September 2021, he was named in Pakistan's squad for the 2021 ICC Men's T20 World Cup.